 I think it says a lot when a single fanfic writer is — by miles — far more important than the entire fucking show…

-seekingoutfriday asked: Hit right in the gut!
+seekingoutfriday said: Hit right in the gut!
 Ah!
 The person didn't like "Quinn married Finn" fic which is my favorite!
 Lots of sadness right now.
 Oh well, it's only fair.
 I went after their favorite story.
 All is fair in love and fanfiction.

 After all, that is the nature of discussion.
 Haha